I. personal ambiguity

-It is an aesthetic paradox: in riding waves of uncertainty, you find authentic footing in sync with what floats your boat.
+It is an aesthetic paradox: in riding waves of uncertainty, you finally find footing in sync with what has most meaning for you.
 The joy of agency happens by respecting your own navigation system.
 As a coach, I am humbled by how BFF-ing what you consider to be your shadow, will shed light everywhere.

-No matter how, our change maker persona, hungry to test and influence the unknown, is our ally in positive change.
+Your change maker persona, is hungry to test and influence the unknown, and is our ally in positive change.

 One day towards the close of her life, my sister and I were sitting in her bedroom.
-She told me she'd come to value “kindness” above all emotions.
-Coming from this no-nonsense, cut-to-the-chase gal, her words were a revelation.
+She told me she'd come to value “kindness” above all.
+Coming from this practical gal, her words were a revelation.

-Not fleeing our own ambiguity, we can become kinder witnesses of someone else's.
-Not automatically dismissing what confuses us, or what we don't quite have words for yet, is personal progress.
-Not throwing darts at someone else, or yourself, for not having answers immediately or all the time, makes you, as one client said "Nicer to be around."
+Not fleeing our own ambiguity, we become kinder witnesses of someone else's.
+Not automatically dismissing what we don't yet have words for, is a sign of self respect.
+Not throwing darts at someone else, or yourself, for not having answers immediately or 24/7, makes you, as one client said "Just nicer to be around."